jaxdb/jaxdb/ddlx/README.md

 **DDLx** can also be used with [**jSQL**][jsql], an advanced, cohesive and lightweight ORM approach.

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **DDLx** is the cohesive alternative to the creation of RDBMS data models that offers validation and fail-fast execution.
+Developed with the CohesionFirst approach, **DDLx** is the cohesive alternative to the creation of RDBMS data models that offers validation and fail-fast execution.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, **DDLx** is a complete solution for the creation and management of a SQL Schema.
 The **DDLx** solution differentiates itself from alternative approaches with the strength of its cohesion to the XML Schema language and the DDL model.

 #### Vendor-Agnostic